Diagnosing PRP

 What are the SIX “types” of PRP?

 The initial five classifications of pityriasis rubra pilaris, were presented to the British Association of Dermatologists in 2003 by Dr. Andrew Griffith, a well-respected London-based dermatologist.
 His classifications reflected 35 years of diagnosing, treating and researching PRP and have been universally accepted by dermatologists worldwide.
-According to Griffiths, the PRP patient population can be divided into two categories based on the
+According to Griffiths, the PRP patient population can be divided

 What are the SIX “types” of PRP?
 Read More »